Mo Abudu: Honours

 Forbes Africa recognised Abudu as the first African woman to own a Pan-Africa TV channel (2013).
 She was listed as one of the 25 Most Powerful Women in Global TV by The Hollywood Reporter in 2013 and received the Entrepreneur of the Year award by Women Werk in New York (2014).

 Abudu was nominated to serve as a member of the Advisory Group on Technology and Creatively for Nigeria.
-Abudu was appointed a Director of the International Academy of Television Arts and Sciences, the organization responsible for staging the International Emmy Award.
+Abudu was appointed a director of the International Academy of Television Arts and Sciences, the organization responsible for staging the International Emmy Award.
 The Academy later appointed her as Chair of the 47th International Emmy Awards Gala, held in New York on Monday 25 November 2019.
 She was the first African to land the role.

-She was named on the Power list 2018, an annual list of the UK's top 100 most influential people of African and Caribbean heritage.
+She was named on the Power List 2018, an annual list of the UK's top 100 most influential people of African and Caribbean heritage.
 Abudu was nominated to serve as a member of the Advisory Group on Technology and Creatively for Nigeria in 2018 as well.

 In 2019, she was awarded the MIPTV's 2019 Médailles d'Honneur, in Cannes, France, making her the first African to be a recipient of the reputable award.
-Later that year, Abudu was announced as being listed in the 2020 Powerlist, listing the Top 100 of the most influential people in the UK of African/African-Caribbean descent.
-She is featured in the 493-page book, Greatest Blacks Ever: Top 100 Blacks Who Changed the World for Peace.
+Later that year, Abudu was named on the 2020 "Powerlist" of the top 100 most influential people in the UK of African/African-Caribbean descent.
+She is featured in the 493-page book Greatest Blacks Ever: Top 100 Blacks Who Changed the World for Peace.
 Progress.
 Prosperity.
-Pleasure., authored by Ambassador Elliston Rahming and published by Dog Ear Publishing.
+Pleasure, authored by Ambassador Elliston Rahming and published by Dog Ear Publishing.

-Mo Abudu is a recipient of an honorary degree from Babcock University, Nigeria and University of Westminster UK, also Médailles d'Honneur from MIPTV in 2019, and Series Mania Woman in Series Award 2022.
-Abudu received an invitation to become a member of the Academy of Motion Arts and Sciences, ('THE OSCARS') in the PRODUCER membership category.
-In October 2022 Abudu was awarded a National Honour, 'Officer of the Order of the Niger' (OON) by the President of the Federal Republic of Nigeria.
+Abudu is the recipient of honorary degrees from Babcock University, Nigeria, and the University of Westminster UK.
+She received the Médailles d'Honneur from MIPTV in 2019, and Series Mania Woman in Series Award 2022.
+Abudu received an invitation to become a member of the Academy of Motion Arts and Sciences (the Oscars) in the Producer category.
+In October 2022, Abudu was awarded a National Honour, Officer of the Order of the Niger (OON) by the president of the Federal Republic of Nigeria.

-Abudu in August 2023, was designated as the Creatives Champion for the forthcoming UK-African Investment Summit by the UK Government.
-She was announced an Executive Fellow of the Hutchins Center for African and African American Research, Harvard University.
+In August 2023, she was designated as the Creatives Champion for the forthcoming UK-African Investment Summit by the UK Government.
+She was announced an executive fellow of the Hutchins Center for African and African American Research, Harvard University.

 In 2024 she received the ELOY Iconic Recognition Award.

 Personal life

-Mo Abudu lives in Lagos.
-She has a son and a daughter and was formerly married to Tokunbo Abudu.
+Abudu lives in Lagos.
+She has a son and a daughter, and was formerly married to Tokunbo Abudu.